Medicaid vs Medicare Differences

 • Home health care

-This coverage is typically provided without a premium for most enrollees who have paid Medicare taxes while working.
-Thus, for those eligible, Part A offers a robust safety net for hospital-related expenses.
+This coverage may be provided without a premium for most enrollees who have paid Medicare taxes while working.
+Thus, for those eligible, Part A could offer a robust safety net for hospital-related expenses.

 Part B: Medical Insurance

 Complementing Part A is Medicare Part B, which covers medically necessary services and equipment.
-This includes:
+This may include:

 • Clinical research